-Next to this, there were no new business events that had a material significance for the company.
+In 2023, there were no new business events that had a material significance for the company.

-Successful execution of the run-off Strategy and transformation to a direct insurer continues to be at the heart of ERGO Insurance NV/SA day to day management.
+Successful execution of the run-off strategy as a direct insurer continues to be at the heart of ERGO Insurance NV/SA day to day management.
 The risk profile continues to be characterized by market risk and (Life) underwriting risk.
 The operational risks remain closely monitored.